What is the purpose of this trial?

 Is there any reimbursement for the trial?

-Yes, you will be reimbursed at a set rate (£3,255) for your time, inconvenience and travel.
+Yes, you will be reimbursed at set rates (up to £6000) for your time, inconvenience and travel.
 Full details of reimbursement can be found in the trial information sheet.

 What are the advantages of taking part?

 This study will not benefit you, but the information gained from the trial might help to prevent malaria infection and disease in those who live in areas where malaria is common and in travellers.
 It is hoped that the method tested in this study will allow future studies to assess possible future vaccines against P. vivax, and ultimately contribute to the development of a safe and effective P. vivax malaria vaccine.